 Daniel Davis is a Professor of Immunology at the University of Manchester (UK) and Director of Research in the Manchester Collaborative Centre for Inflammation Research.
 His book, The Beautiful Cure, was a 2018 Book of the Year in The Times (UK), The Telegraph, and New Scientist.
-He will speak in the Aspen Ideas: Health 2019 program track, Inflamed!
+He spoke in the 2019 session Understanding the Immune System.

 As an immunology professor and inflammation researcher, you have developed groundbreaking techniques to visualize immune responses and better understand how immune cells communicate with each other.
 Which parts of your job continue to excite you the most?